visualpharm/Lunacy/docs/index_updated.md

  </p>

  <br>

  Also by setting up the <b>fill togle</b> to <b>ON</b> state you make the circle to be filled up with specific color that you may choose.

+ Setup the <b>fill togle</b> to <b>ON</b> state to fill up the circle with a specific color of your choice.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/circle_effect_edit_with_fill.png'>
  </p>

 <br>

- <b> Square effect</b>  has similar feature set to the circular effect.
-In addition square effect has an extra parameter called <b>corner radius</b> that specifies the rounding of the square corners.
+ <b>Square effect</b> has similar feature set to the circular effect.
+Moreover, square effect has an extra parameter called <b>corner radius</b>.
+This parameter specifies the rounding of the square corners.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/square_effect_edit.png'>
  </p>

  <br>

- Same as with circle, the square effect has functionality to <b> fill its interior</b> :
+ Same as with circle, the square effect has a functionality to <b>fill its interior</b>:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/square_effect_edit_fill_overlay.png'>